geoscixyz/gpg/content/seismic/refraction/seismic_refraction_dipping_layers.rst

 ..
 Notes to consider for review (Phil, 04/10/2014):
 ..
 (1) The final sentence before Profile Geometries says averaging v2 and v2 (as does GPG).
 Quantities need clarification.
-..
-(2) Grammar/style query: earlier paragraphs use "updip velocity" and latter use "up-dip velocity."
-Text is modified from GPG to unhyphenated choice for consistency.
-But in general: hyphen or no hyphen?